Samurai Jack season 5: Reception

-On review aggregator website Rotten Tomatoes, the season holds an approval rating of 100% based on 23 reviews, with an average rating of 9.08/10, with the critics' consensus reading: "An increasing intensity and maturity are evident in Samurai Jack's beautifully animated, action-packed and overall compelling fifth season".
+On review aggregator website Rotten Tomatoes, the season holds an approval rating of 100% based on 23 reviews, with an average rating of 9.1/10, with the critics' consensus reading: "An increasing intensity and maturity are evident in Samurai Jack's beautifully animated, action-packed and overall compelling fifth season".
 On Metacritic the season has an average score of 94 out of 100, based on 6 critics, indicating "universal acclaim".
 Joshua Yehl of IGN called it a "double-edged season" referring to the contrast between the presentation and the story.
-He calls the presentation, artistry, animation and sound design masterful, in contrast to the story that didn't always deliver satisfying answers to the questions introduced early in the season, despite being more mature and sophisticated than the original show.
+He called the presentation, artistry, animation and sound design masterful, in contrast to the story that didn't always deliver satisfying answers to the questions introduced early in the season, despite being more mature and sophisticated than the original show.

+Although many people considered the finale a satisfying conclusion, the final scene, in which Ashi is erased from existence following Aku's destruction before she can marry Jack, became divisive in light of Jack not being given a happier ending.
+Tartakovsky explained that he and the production staff had initially planned for Jack to fall in love, then lose that love in order to retain the series' overarching theme of making sacrifices to serve a greater purpose.
+He commented, "I feel like we would be cheating if everything was happy and perfect at the end...It didn’t feel right.
+We thought about it, for sure.
+'Why don't we give it a happy ending?'
+Instinctively, we knew that it would be wrong."